-- Read the informed consent statement for additional testing to the parent/guardian in Question 367/466.
-If the parent/guardian consents, seek adolescent assent in Question 369/468.
-Record the outcome of the consent request in Question 370/469; confirm that you read the statement to the respondent and recorded the response accurately based on the instructions in the BOX in the INFORMED CONSENT SECTION of the Introduction. - \circ Prepare the work station for the test for which consent was granted. - According to Question 376/475, place a barcode on the filter paper card if DBS is being prepared.
-Refer to Question 356/455 to determine if blood glucose (HbAlc testing) will be done, check "Yes" or "No." Refer to Question 370/469 if additional testing was permitted, check "Yes" or "No." - 4) Prepare the equipment and supplies ONLY for the tests for which consent has been granted. - 5) If consent for malaria, antimalarial drug resistance, HbA1c, and Vitamin D testing was granted, identify the next available complete set (row) of barcode labels.
-Wearing a pair of gloves, carefully remove a new filter paper card from the plastic ziploc bag in which you have stored the cards.
-Make sure to handle the card in such a way that you do not touch the areas within the pre-printed circle.
-Never handle a card with your bare hands as you may transfer sweat, dirt or other contaminants to the card. - Place the card with the pre-printed circles face-up on the clean absorbent sheet that you have spread out on a flat surface.
-Discard the card if it drops on the floor or ground or if it becomes dirty in any other manner. - Take the first barcode label from the first complete row on the sheet of barcode labels and paste it in the appropriate column of the Biomarker Questionnaire containing the line number of the respondent from whom you will collect blood for malaria, antimalarial drug resistance, HbA1c, and Vitamin D testing (Question 376 for women or Question 475 for men). - Take the second barcode label from the same row on the sheet of barcode labels and paste it at the bottom of the filter paper card.
+- Seek consent for DBS collection for Hepatitis-B from the parent/responsible adult in Question 218.
+The appropriate response will be recorded in Question 219. - If the parent/guardian refused to test, follow the skips to Question 224.
+The information brochure will be handed over to concerned parents. - If consent granted in Question 219 then ask consent for additional testing from parent/other adult as responsible for child in Question 220 and record outcome in Question 221. - According to Question 219 place a barcode on the filter paper card if DBS is being prepared.
+Refer to Question 221 if additional testing was permitted, check "Yes" or "No." - Prepare the work station for the test if consent was granted. - If consent for DBS was granted, identify the next available complete set (row) of barcode labels.
+Wearing a pair of gloves, carefully remove a new filter paper card from the plastic ziplock bag in which you have stored the cards.
+Make sure to handle the card in such a way that you do not touch the areas within the pre-printed circle. - Never handle a card with your bare hands as you may transfer sweat, dirt or other contaminants to the card. - Place the card with the pre-printed circles face-up on the clean absorbent sheet that you have spread out on a flat surface.
+Discard the card if it drops on the floor or ground or if it becomes dirty in any other manner. - Take the first barcode label from the first complete row on the sheet of barcode labels and paste it in the appropriate column of the Biomarker Questionnaire containing the line number of the respondent from whom you will collect blood for DBS (Question 222 for children Question 376 for women or Question 476 for men). - Take the second barcode label from the same row on the sheet of barcode labels and paste it at the bottom of the filter paper card.
 Do not cover up or touch any part of the pre-printed circles. - Take the third barcode label from the same row on the sheet of barcode labels and paste it on the Blood Sample Transmittal Sheet for the cluster in which you are working. - DO THE ABOVE STEPS CAREFULLY.
-The barcode label is the only means of identifying the blood sample and for linking the malaria, antimalarial drug resistance, HbA1c, and Vitamin D test results to the interview data.
+The barcode label is the only means of identifying the blood sample and for linking the DBS test results to the interview data.
 Mistakes will result in mismatches later on.

-CHECK THAT THE THREE MATCHING BARCODE LABELS HAVE BEEN PLACED ON THE FILTER PAPER CARD, THE BIOMARKER QUESTIONNAIRE, AND THE TRANSMITTAL SHEET BEFORE YOU PROCEED TO COLLECT BLOOD DROPS FROM THE RESPONDENT.
+CHECK THAT THE THREE MATCHING BARCODE LABELS HAVE BEEN PLACED ON THE BIOMARKER QUESTIONNAIRE, FILTER PAPER CARD AND THE TRANSMITTAL SHEET BEFORE YOU PROCEED TO COLLECT BLOOD DROPS FROM THE RESPONDENT.

-6) Note that the blood collection and test order for combined blood glucose, haemoglobin, and DBS collection is as follows:
+Note that the blood collection and test order for combined blood glucose, and DBS collection is as follows:

-After pricking the finger:
+After pricking the finger in adults:

 - First large blood drop: wipe away.

 - Second blood drop into the glucose strip.

-- Third blood drop into the microcuvette.

-- Fourth, fifth, sixth, seventh, and eighth blood drops on the filter paper card.
-Wipe off excess blood on skin.
+- Third, fourth, fifth, sixth and seventh blood drops on the filter paper card.

+- Wipe off excess blood on skin.